Absolute Power

 ~ ~ ~

 They made an effort to pull the place together before my return.
 Carpets were straightened, dishes moved from the sink to the dishwasher.
 A laundry had even been endeavored, the clean clothes were draped, somewhat awkwardly, over the drying rack.
-Coats that were surely left on chairs all week were hung in 3_on_a_bikethe closet, shoes stashed on the shoe-rack at the last moment.
+Coats that were surely left on chairs all week were hung in the closet, shoes stashed on the shoe-rack at the last moment.
 Bikes had been stowed in their designated compartments.
 I’d been gone long enough so that the feeling of missing my family would have overpowered any discomfort at the condition of the apartment.
 The reunion was so joyful that they got cocky and started to boast about the carefree life under the patriarchy.

 “Was it anarchy here, then?”
 I asked.